cgillinger/MMM-Birthday/README.md

 # MMM-Birthday

 A MagicMirror² module that celebrates birthdays with animated fireworks and confetti effects.
+(This version is only for plain MagicMirrors.
+If you run page-changing modules like MMM-Pages, use the paged version instead: [MMM-Birthday-Paged](https://github.com/cgillinger/MMM-Birthday-Paged))

 ![Ukrainian Birthday Celebration Screenshot](screenshots/birthday.png)
 ![French Birthday Celebration Screenshot](screenshots/birthday_french.png)